tc39/proposal-intl-messageformat/README.md

 ### MessageValue

-`ResolvedMessage` is intended to provide a building block for the localization of messages in contexts where its representation as a plain string would not be sufficient.
+`ResolvedMessage` is intended to provide a building block for the localization of messages anywhere, including contexts where its representation as a plain string would not be sufficient.
+`ResolvedMessage` extends a base interface `MessageValue`, with its `value` property providing an iterator of other `MessageValue`s.

 The `source` of a `MessageValue` provides an opaque identifier for the value, such as `"$foo"` for a variable.
 The `meta` of a `MessageValue` is a map of resolved metadata for the value in question.